Marise Payne and Stuart Ayres split - ExBulletin

 Stuart's strong support allowed me to be a well-traveled minister for seven years.

-Ayres is still based in western Sydney and is seen at local functions, but Payne has moved to southern New South Wales, where she is campaign manager for her old friend and moderate Liberal traveling companion.
-André Constances tilt at the federal seat of Gilmore.
+Ayres is still based in western Sydney and is still seen at local functions, but Payne has moved to southern New South Wales, where she is the campaign manager for her old friend and fellow Liberal traveler moderate.
+Andrew Constances tilt at the federal seat of Gilmore.

-Only a few years ago, the couple were in great shape: Payne was defense minister and then foreign minister in the Turnbull and Morrison governments; Ayres was deputy leader of the New South Wales Liberal Party; and both were proud champions of Western Sydney from their beautiful home in Mulgoa.
+Just a few years ago, the couple was on the right track.
+Payne was Defense Minister and then Foreign Minister in the Turnbull and Morrison governments, while Ayres was deputy leader of the New South Wales Liberal Party, and both were proud champions of Western Sydney since their beautiful house in Mulgoa.

 Payne is a distinguished visiting fellow at the US think tank Hoover Institution, appointed by its director.
 Condoleezza Rice.